MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/review-copilot-validation-guidelines.md

 ### Prompt starters

+Declarative agents guide the user on how to start using declarative copilot.
 You must ensure the following guidelines for prompt starters:

-* In case of declarative agent, these guidelines also apply for prompt starters.
-* * A plugin must have at least three prompts and maximum of five prompts for each command. [*Must Fix*]
+* A declarative agent must have at least three prompts and maximum of six prompts. [*Must Fix*]
 * All prompt starters must be functional and return responses.
 [Must Fix]
 * It must be generic in nature and not include custom references, for example, project names and task name.
 [Must Fix]